dfds/resource-provisioning-ssu-mvp/README.md

-﻿ResourceProvisioning proof-of-concept
+﻿ResourceProvisioning v.
+0.1
 ======================================

-This repository contains the complete source code for the ResourceProvisioning proof-of-concept and serves as a starting point for .NET Core developers looking to onboard the resource provisioning bandwagon.
-While the sample code is provided "AS-IS" it is possible to reach out DevEx for any questions/comments.
+This repository contains the complete source code for the ResourceProvisioning MVP and serves as a starting point for .NET Core developers looking to onboard the resource provisioning bandwagon.
+While the sample code is provided "AS-IS" it is possible to reach out to DevEx with any questions/comments or create an issue on GitHub.

 ## Getting started